relari-ai/continuous-eval/README.md

 - **Comprehensive Metric Library**: Covers Retrieval-Augmented Generation (RAG), Code Generation, Agent Tool Use, Classification and a variety of other LLM use cases.
 Mix and match Deterministic, Semantic and LLM-based metrics.

-- **Leverage User Feedback in Evaluation**: Easily build a close-to-human ensemble evaluation pipeline with mathematical guarantees.
+- **Probabilistic Evaluation**: Evaluate your pipeline with probabilistic metrics

-- **Synthetic Dataset Generation**: Generate large-scale synthetic dataset to test your pipeline.

 ## Getting Started